 Decorate to fit any event theme, or enjoy them as a simple, classic cupcake treat.
 We also enjoy them topped with fresh berries during the summer.
 They create a gorgeous centerpiece, make perfect classroom treats to share with schoolmates, or serve at a birthday party.

-We are sharing our tips and tricks for achieving the absolute best, Super Moist Vanilla Cupcakes you can imagine.
+We are sharing our tips and tricks for achieving the absolute best vanilla cupcakes you can imagine.

 Cupcakes make a party table complete, they are cute, easy to clean up after, and provide the perfect portions for everyone to enjoy with very little mess.